Members of Arpad Aged Care committee 2021/2022

 Members of Arpad Aged Care committee

 Rita was appointed to the Árpád Committee in 2019 and was elected President in 2020.
-She is the Chair of the Governance sub-committee and member of the Finance, Audit, Risk and Audit sub-committee.
+She is the Chair of the Governance sub-committee and member of the Finance, Risk and Audit sub-committee.
 Rita is a tertiary and Masters qualified senior executive with international and Australian corporate experience.

 Éva was appointed on to the Árpád Committee in 2019 and was elected as Vice-President in 2020.
 She has been a member the Committee since 1998 with taking leave at various times. Éva is a member of the Governance sub-committee and the Public Relations and IT working group. Éva has a Masters in Applied Science – Nutrition and Public Health. Éva has been an active member of the Melbourne Hungarian community for many years.

 Judith was appointed to the Árpád Committee in 2018.
-She is a member of the Quality and Clinical Governance, and Finance Risk and Audit sub-committees.
+She is a member of the Quality and Clinical Governance sub-committee and the Finance, Risk and Audit sub-committees.
 Judith has over 30 years’ experience in the field of accounting and office management.
-Over that time, she has held several volunteer positions both as treasurer and president of various sporting associations.
+Over that time, she has held several

 Gábor was appointed to the Árpád Committee in 2020.
 Gábor is a member of the Quality and Clinical Governance sub-committee.
 Gábor has 41 years of Airline Transport operations experience.
 This includes 26 years of operating with over 100 different nationalities from all parts of the world.
 His training covered areas of safety culture and practices, managing crew and passengers, and making time critical decisions (both medical and operational).
 Resource management was an essential tool for the execution of the above tasks.

 Committee members are required to have professional skills in governance and leadership, preferably in the Not for Profit health or community sectors.
 In particular, we have a preference for applicants with demonstrated skills and experience in one or more of the following:

 - Information technology / data governance